ispeakcomputer/wordsy_python/README.md

 #Wordsy - Track Trending Etsy Listings Most Frequent Tags

-Using Python and Etsy API this script is used to check trending listings and their keywords, It calculates the highest keyword frequencies and displays them from most frequent.
-Can be used to give Etsy shop owners idea of the most trending SEO metrics on Etsy.
+This program is used to check trending listings and their tags on Etsy.
+It calculates the highest tag keyword frequencies and displays them from most frequent.
+This program can be used to give Etsy shop owners an idea of the most frequent trending SEO metrics on Etsy.

 #Motivation